gemilangkinasih/autoscript/README.md

 ### Rental Mechanism

-The latest autoscript update is `Version 2.4`.
-All features in the main menu have been optimized to minimize bugs.
+The current release is `Version 2.4`.
+All features in the main menu have been optimized for stability and minimal bugs over long-term use.

+Steps to rent/activate the script on your VPS:

 1. Contact the admin via WhatsApp or Telegram above
-2. Send your VPS IP
+2. Send your VPS IP address
-3. Complete the payment process
+3. Complete payment for your chosen package
-4. Your IP will be added by Admin Gemilang Kinasih
+4. The admin will activate your IP and the script will be ready to use

 <div align="right"><a href="#readme-top"><sub>Back to top</sub></a></div>

 <br>

----

 <div align="center">